SGunal/BridgeUpInternship_Website/README.md

 + to learn how to work with terminal.
 + to be able to use this knowledge in some other place.

-Maya's Goals:
-+  figure out how to use GitHub successfully
-+  don't be discouraged by challenges/setbacks
-+  participate/speak up

 Yari's Goals:
 + to learn more about code
 + to know more about terminal, which code and what we can do using the terminal
 + to learn the most that I can, learn how do fun (cool stuff) with code for teach and show what I learned to my friends

+Zoe's Goals
++ To understand how to use GitHub
++ To remember how to use GitHub
++ To be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
+(So in school or maybe a future job needs me to be good with moving files.)

 ## PROJECT PLAN <a name="projectplan"></a>